 - Slice the challah into 1 inch slices, and then cut the slices into 1 inch chunks.
 That’s approximate, don’t get out the measuring tape.
 Put the bread into the pan and arrange in an even layer.

-- Whisk together the eggnog, half and half, and eggs.
+- Whisk together the eggnog, half and half, eggs, nutmeg, and salt.
 Pour over the bread cubes, reserving 1 cup of the liquid for later.

 - Toss the bread so it’s all coated with liquid.
 Cover with foil and let sit for an hour.

 - Pulse all the streusel topping ingredients together in a food processor until crumbly.